Water Authority tax

 On the website of the RBG you can find lots of information about paying the tax assessment.
 If you want to pay your assessment online, you’ll need to enter your DigiD information to log in.

-Did the RBG made a mistake?
+Did the RBG make a mistake?

 Elections of the Water Board